imba/imba.io/docs/guides/language.md

 If you are not familiar with ruby, many parts of Imba will probably seem slightly confusing until you understand the concepts of implicit self and implicit calling.
 Any lowercase identifier that is not explicitly declared as a variable is treated as an implicit call on the `self` of the current scope.The analyzer / highlighter will help by highlighting variables differently.

-- Self is implicit
-- Parenthesis are implicit for lowercase identifiers

 ### Implicit self

 ```imba